 The story also appears to be linear, and won’t involve any light side or dark side choices on the player’s part.
 During the game’s EA Play demo, Respawn CEO Vince Zampella was asked if players would get such a choice, and responded with a pretty direct “no”.

 Apart from that, story details are on the lighter side of things.
 We will, however, get a prequel comic detailing the events leading up to the game before the release date.
 Called Dark Temple, the comic is a five-issue miniseries from Mavel that follows the Jedi Master of Kestis.

 Star Wars Jedi: Fallen Order gameplay

-Our most recent morsel of information is that Star Wars Jedi: Fallen Order will buck the industry trend of having microtransactions and will be single player game only, as it’s solely focused on storytelling.
+Star Wars Jedi: Fallen Order also bucks the industry trend of having microtransactions and will be single player game only, as it’s solely focused on storytelling.
 That comes from Respawn chief Vince Zampella, himself, who confirmed the news to an excited crowd at a Star Wars fan event.
 Word had started to gather online after producer Blair Brown tweeted “So happy to be working on a single player story focused game again, no multiplayer and no MTX.”

 Go forth: the best action-adventure games on PC

 And there you have it, everything we know from the Star Wars Jedi: Fallen Order release date, to its gameplay and story.
 There’s plenty here to get excited about, as it looks like we’re set for something that’ll buck the current industry trends of games-as-a-service and free-to-play.
 Most of all, though, we get to be a chonking Jedi that can do wall running in a Respawn game – what’s not to love?